 Provide glossary to define terms that may be unfamiliar or have a specialized meaning in the Policy.

 List forms the reader must use to comply with the Policy with an explanation of the purpose of each form, and a hyperlink to the applicable form(s), if available.
-If this is a new form, provide to policy coordinator.
+If this is a new form, provide to Policy Office.

 Other items or Policies, if any, which are relevant to the Policy that the reader should be familiar with.

 |Reason for Policy/Purpose||

 State the primary purposes of the Policy (e.g., the problem or conflict the Policy addresses; legal or regulatory compliance reasons for the Policy).

 This is the main section of the Policy, beginning with a concise statement of the university's position on the subject matter and may state who should follow the Policy, when the Policy applies, and list any major conditions or restrictions.
 The text of the Policy should describe applicable procedures and the means by which the Policy is implemented or enforced.
 Language should be clear and concise and contain sufficient information on the subject without being excessive in length.